Email Subscriptions – Send Automated Emails to your End-users

 You can choose to include a link back to the content in Power BI and give users access to the content you're subscribing to.
 In case you choose to include a link, it is then best to enable all users to have access to the report.

 And that's it.
 Email subscriptions allow for a quick sharing of your created reports and dashboards among your colleagues and audience.
 And since Zebra BI visuals have been certified by Microsoft, this feature will also support and display them in the subscription emails.
-Check out what exactly the certificate means for you in this article.
+Check out what exactly the certificate means for you.